Restoring the unique seabird nesting grounds found on Phoenix Islands with the help of the aptly dubbed "rat-slayer" mission.

 New Zealand commitment in Kiribati

-New Zealand’s development assistance is guided by Kiribati’s 2012-2015 Development Plan and the draft New Zealand – Kiribati Joint Commitment for Development, which is expected to be signed in the first half of 2014.
+New Zealand’s development assistance is guided by Kiribati’s 2012-2015 Development Plan and the draft New Zealand – Kiribati Joint Commitment for Development (PDF, 979kb), which was signed in April 2014.

 Focus areas include:

 - Public financial management: to ensure effective and efficient use of resources

 - Private sector: to generate wealth through productive livelihoods